·

 Look at the quote and find what words you think are most important, and which words are supportive.

-Just see which words are the heard of the quote for you; looking at just this word or two you already understand what the quote is about.
+Just see which words are heard of in the quote for you; looking at just this word or two, you already understand what the quote is about.

 There is no right or wrong here; each one of us sees something different in a quote.